TurboWarp/docs/docs/website/settings/custom-fps.md

 Custom FPS (frames per second) changes how often scripts are run every second.
 Most often this is changed to 60 FPS, but any value between 1 and 250 is possible.

 A value of 0 is special: It will make the project run at the same framerate as the screen instead of a set interval.
-This also means that the project's scripts may stop running when the tab the project is in is hidden.
+This also means that the project's scripts may stop running when the projects tab is hidden.

 A vast majority of projects will not work properly with custom framerates.
 For these projects, [interpolation](interpolation) should be used instead.
 For example, consider the following simple script: